-The Uffington Plan is based upon government guidance to support schools as we prepare for all pupils to return to school in September.
+The Uffington Plan is based upon government guidance to support schools as we prepare for all pupils to return to school on 8th March.
 Now that the prevalence of coronavirus has decreased, the government are clear about the measures that need to be in place to create safer environments in schools.
 It is felt that for the vast majority of children, the benefits of being back in school far outweigh the very low risk from coronavirus.
-School attendance will once again be mandatory from September 2020.
+School attendance will once again be mandatory from 8th March.